 1. Fund Based Credit

-2. Non Fund Based Credit
+2. Non-Fund Based Credit

-1. Fund Based Credit: Fund Base Credit is the credit facility which involves direct outflow of Bank’s fund to the borrower.
+1. Fund Based Credit: Fund Base Credit is the credit facility that involves the direct outflow of the Bank’s fund to the borrower.
 Various types of Fund Based Credit facilities are as follows:-

 i.
-Short Term Loan: Usually short term loans are repayable within one year.
+Short Term Loan: Usually short-term loans are repayable within one year.

 ii.
 Medium Term Loan: It is generally repayable between one and three years.